 Appdome is a no-code mobile integration platform as a service (iPaaS), supporting a wide variety of implementations for Android and iOS apps easily.
 Using a simple ‘click to add’ user interface, Appdome allows anyone to add mobile app security to any iOS or Android app in seconds, no code or coding required.

-Troubleshooting Common Reasons why a Fused App Exits
+Troubleshooting Common Reasons why an App built with Appdome Exits

 You can add security features and capabilities to your iOS and Android apps using Appdome.
 Using a simple point-and-click user interface, Appdome enables anyone to easily integrate their choice of features from the Appdome Mobile Security Suite to any mobile app – instantly, no code or coding required.